 Many people who build a home are so excited to get started that they don’t take the time to really consider all aspects of how they want their home to look and feel.

-They don’t take the time to thoroughly consider layout (floor plan needs) and finishes before they have their builder quote their home.
+They don’t take the time to thoroughly consider layout (floor plan needs) and finishes (in general) before they have their builder quote their home.

 Here’s the problem with that … your quote will be based on an incomplete picture of what you want in your future home.